mtoensing/simpletoc/readme.txt

 = Features =

 * Designed for Gutenberg.
-* Works great with all themes.
+* Compatible with AMP plugins.
 * Minimal and valid HTML output.
 * Inherits the style of your theme.
 * No customizations needed.
-* Compatible with AMP plugins.
 * SEO friendly.
-* No need for additional javascript or css.
+* No javascript or css added.
 * Comes with English, French, Spanish and German translations.
+* MathPlugin support.

 This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1

 == Changelog ==

+= 3.4 =
+* Added support for MathPlugin

 = 3.3 =
 * Fixed missing styles on headlines.